Topology of chalcogen chains: Model

 Trigonal selenium and tellurium crystals consist of parallel, weakly-coupled helical chains arranged on a hexagonal lattice \cite{reitz1957,olechna1965,matsui2014}.
 When viewed from the top, atoms in each helix collapse onto the vertices of an equilateral triangle, which demonstrates that the helices are period-three, as shown in Fig.~\ref{fig:structure}.
 The period-three helix is characterised by a single bond angle $\alpha$ (shown in Fig.~\ref{fig:chain}), which can be treated as a free parameter.
 For selenium $\alpha_{\text{Se}}\in [102.5^\circ,105.5^\circ ]$, while for tellurium $\alpha_{\text{Te}}\in [102.4^\circ,103^\circ]$.
 Here we will use $\alpha=103^\circ$, which we call the {\it chalcogen} model, though we will also consider the model for $\alpha=90^\circ$, which we call the {\it cubic} model.

-These models do not have translational invariance $T$ by one bond distance along the helix.
-However, the helical chain is invariant with respect to a special translation operator $T\otimes O\otimes U$.
-This symmetry is a combination of: the translation $T$ by one bond distance along the helix {\it times} a 120-degree orbital rotation $O$ {\it times} a 480-degree spin rotation $U$ around the axis of the helix $\vec{a}$ shown in Fig.~\ref{fig:structure} \footnote{After a 360-degree rotation -- which, for a 120-degree rotation, corresponds to the special translation by a full unit cell -- the spin basis acquires an extra minus sign.
-Therefore we choose $U$ to be a 480-degree spin rotation.
-With this choice, we have, on the one hand, $120 = 480 \; \text{mod} \; 360$, and on the other $U^3 = \mathbb{1}$.
-The first property is essential in order for the spin-orbit interaction to be site-independent.}.
+{These models do not have translational invariance $T$ by one bond distance along the helix.
+However, the helical chain model is invariant with respect to $T \otimes O \otimes U $, i.e. a product of the aforementioned translation operator $T$ times a certain orbital rotation $O$ and spin rotation $U$.
+Here the orbital rotation $O$ is a rotation of orbitals by angle 120-degrees around the axis of the helix $\vec{a}$ -- cf. Fig.~\ref{fig:chain}, which shows the orbital basis before [see panel (a)] and after the orbital rotation [see panel (b)].
+Indeed, as Fig.~\ref{fig:structure} (a) suggests, such a rotation, supplemented by the translation by one bond distance along the helix, leaves the sites (and therefore also orbitals) invariant.
+A bit more subtle situation occurs for the spin rotation $U$ -- here, due to the fact that spins are invariant w.r.t. a 720-degree rotation and not a 360-degree one, the chosen angle of the rotation $U$ has to be $480^\circ$, see [36] for a detailed discussion.
+Altogether, the system is invariant w.r.t. a combination of: the translation $T$ by one bond distance along the helix {\it times} a 120-degree orbital rotation $O$ {\it times} a 480-degree spin rotation $U$ around the axis of the helix $\vec{a}$ shown in Fig.~\ref{fig:structure}.} \footnote{{A spin basis rotation $U$ by the same angle as the orbital basis rotation $O$, that is $120^\circ$, would not work here and instead the rotation angle has to be chosen as $480^\circ$.
+This is because the fundamental unit cell of the helix has three sites.
+This means that a translation by three sites $T^3$ is a symmetry.
+At the same time, if $T \otimes O \otimes U$ is a symmetry, the symmetry applied thrice -- which is $T^3 \otimes O^3 \otimes U^3$ -- is also a symmetry.
+For both of these operations to be symmetries $O^3$ and $U^3$ need to be identity.
+While $O^3$ (a $120^\circ$ rotation of the orbital basis applied thrice) is identity, $U^3$ (a $120^\circ$ spin rotation applied thrice) yields an extra minus sign.
+To satisfy $U^3=\mathbb{1}$ one can try to define $U$ as a $240^\circ$ spin rotation, but then one finds that $O \otimes U$ is not a symmetry of the spin orbit coupling term, and therefore $T \otimes O \otimes U$ is not a symmetry of the Hamiltonian.
+This is because the angular momentum is rotated by $120^\circ$ and the spin is rotated by $240^\circ$ and consequently their scalar product is not preserved.
+It is easy to check that the solution is to define $U$ as a $480^\circ$ spin rotation.
+In this case one has $U^3=\mathbb1$ and the spin-orbit term is invariant with respect to the transformation $O \otimes U$, making $T \otimes O \otimes U$ a symmetry of the Hamiltonian.} }.
 The 120-degree orbital rotation symmetry $O$ is best visible in Figs.~\ref{fig:chain}(a) and \ref{fig:chain}(b), where two orbital bases are shown -- the basis before the orbital rotation [see panel (a)] and the basis after the orbital rotation [see panel (b)].